Fannon/mobo/cli.md

 -s  --settings          Displays current settings
                         Includes inherited and calculated settings

+-u  --update            Updates the current project templates with the latest mobo default templates
+                        This might be necessary if new features are introduced Creates a Backup from your current templates first.

 -i  --init              Creates a new raw project in the current directory
     --example shapes    Creates a new "shapes" sample project